Modular Invariants and Twisted Equivariant K-theory II: Dynkin diagram symmetries: Introduction

-The point of our work is not merely to translate everything in RCFT into $K$-theory, but rather to demonstrate that the latter provides systematic tools for understanding the former.
-For example, as explained in section 4.2, the easiest way to prove the conjectured picture in RCFT for nimreps associated to outer automorphisms would be to relate it to our $K$-homological description.
-Indeed as already mentioned, we were led to our proof (Theorem 4 below) that the conjectured nimrep for simple-current invariants \textit{is} a nimrep, by $K$-homological considerations.
+The point of our work is not merely to translate everything in CFT into $K$-theory, but rather to demonstrate that the latter provides systematic tools for understanding the former.
+For example, as explained in section 4.2, the easiest way to prove the conjectured picture in CFT for nimreps associated to outer automorphisms would be to relate it to our $K$-homological description.
+Indeed as already mentioned, we were led to our proof ({ see} Theorem 3 below) that the conjectured nimrep for simple-current invariants \textit{is} a nimrep, by $K$-homological considerations.
 Or consider a modular invariant $\cZ$.
-It may or may not correspond to an RCFT; for example in general there will not exist the necessary extra structure, e.g. a nimrep, compatible with it.
+It may or may not correspond to an CFT; for example in general there will not exist the necessary extra structure, e.g. even a nimrep, compatible with it.
 Subfactor theory elegantly describes these extra structures but there still remains the problem of showing existence.
-For example, to establish that all modular invariants for SU(3) \textit{are} realised by subfactors, \cite{EvPui,EvPuii} start with the nimrep graphs, construct for them the Boltzmann weights, construct from this the subfactors, compute the nimreps and recover the graphs they started with.
+For example, to establish that all modular invariants for SU(3) \textit{are} realised by subfactors, { Evans-Pugh} \cite{EvPui,EvPuii} start with the nimrep graphs, construct for them the Boltzmann weights, construct from this the subfactors, compute the nimreps and recover the graphs they started with.
 What is needed is something more systematic, which for instance does not need to know what the nimrep graphs are expected to be.
-A motivation for our present and future $K$-theory work is to help provide tools for showing that certain modular invariants are realised by RCFT and have the extra structure.
+A motivation for our present and future $K$-theory work is to help provide tools for showing that certain modular invariants are realised by CFT { (i.e are sufferable)} and { for finding} the extra structure.
 Here by $K$-theory we really mean the concepts of vector bundle/Fredholm module/cycle, not just the equivalence classes (i.e. $K$-groups themselves) which would only produce graphs.
-This point is also discussed at the end of \cite{EG1}.
+This point is also discussed at the end of \cite{EG1}. { In addition, we hope this more conceptual approach to the structures of full CFT will help interpret the so-called exotic modular tensor categories (associated to e.g. the Haagerup subfactor) as combinations of loop group and finite group systems (see \cite{EG2}).}

 The modular invariant is an integral matrix indexed by the primaries (the preferred basis in the Verlinde ring), and as such is a linear map between $K$-groups.
 As proposed in \cite{EG1}, it should be understood as an element of $KK$-theory.
 Likewise for alpha-induction and sigma-restriction.
 In the special case of the double of finite groups (with trivial $H^3$ twist), a natural basis can be found in which the modular group acts by permutation matrices, and so in this case these matrices can also be interpreted as $KK$-elements.
 Given the accomplishments of this paper, developing these pictures is the natural next step.